supervisely-ecosystem/example-inference-session/README.md

 code -r .
 ```

 **Step 4.**   change ✅ workspace ID ✅ in `local.env` file by copying the ID from the context menu of the workspace.
-A new project with annotated images will be created in the workspace you define:
+A new project with annotated images will be created in the workspace you define.
+[Learn more here.](https://developer.supervisely.com/getting-started/environment-variables#workspace_id)

 ```python
 WORKSPACE_ID=680 # ⬅️ change value